-breakout time [Tracked changes on trial from 1 August 2022] means the time 0.5 second (or if manual timing is used, 1.5 seconds) (in each case rounded down to one decimal place) faster than:
+breakout time means the time 0.5 second (or if manual timing is used, 1.5 seconds) (in each case rounded down to one decimal place) faster than:

-- for racing in scratch format: - a team's declared seed time; or - if the team does not have a declared seed time, the fastest seed time of all teams in the relevant division: - for racing in handicap format a team's seed time.

-• Example: Team A has a declared seed time of 20.712 seconds and Team B has a declared seed time of 26.978 seconds.
+- for racing in scratch format: - o a team's declared seed time; or - if the team does not have a declared seed time, the fastest seed time of all teams in the relevant division; - for racing in handicap format a team's seed time. - • - Example: Team A has a declared seed time of 20.712 seconds and Team B has a declared seed time of 26.978 seconds.
 The breakout time for Team A is 20.2 seconds and the breakout time for Team B is 26.4 seconds.

-breakout team [Tracked changes on trial from 1 August 2022] means a team which has:
+breakout team means a team which has: